TamaraAtanasoska/dialogue-history/README.md

 The script to generate the new data json files is located at [experiments_data_prep.py](experiments_data_prep.py).

-After generating new json data files for the expriment you are interested in, we suggest that you you add the files in a new directory at ```data/expriments/<experiment>```.
+After generating new json data files for the expriments, we suggest that you you add the files in a new directory at ```data/expriments/<experiment>```.
 When training any of the Guesser models, please add the right directory next to the ```-data_dir``` parameter, for example ```-data_dir data/experiments/reverse-history```.
 This applies to both the original GuessWhat?! repository and the Aixia20201 ensemble.

+**Important: for the experiment with the last turn removed for the Aixia2021 models, the ResNet image features will need to be regenerated with the changed json files as input.
+Please repeat the ResNet features generation steps from the corresponding section above.**